Help Spread the Word About the Many Benefits of Public Transportation

 Public Transportation Reduces Gasoline Consumption

-- Public transportation use in the United States saves 4.2 billion gallons of gasoline annually.
+- Public transportation's overall effects save the United States 4.2 billion gallons of gasoline annually.

 Public Transportation Reduces Carbon Footprint